zmite2000/zmite2000/README.md

 ## About me 👋

 ⭐ I'm a **Reliability Engineer** by profession and a **Mathematician** at my core.
 For the last 20+ years my career has taken me on a journey through land, air, sea and space products.
-Assessing harware and software products for their inherent availability and operational availability through the lifecycle process.
+Assessing hardware and software products for their inherent availability and operational availability through the lifecycle process.
 The knowledge gained through lessons learned along the way have positioned me as a valuable asset to several teams and companies taking on the challenges of scaling manufacturing throughput, improve uptime, extend useful life, predictive analytics and more.

 ⭐ A fun fact about me is I designed wedding gowns and veils to help pay for a technical degree!
 This all started because my sister needed a prom dress and I needed to pay a rather high phone bill to our Dad.
 He agreed to absolve me of my bill if I could make my sister's dream dress.
 How hard could it be?
 I was up for the challenge.
 It was hard.
 But, I discovered my approach to solving challenges that has served me well over the years.
 Plus, my sister got her dream prom dress.
 Win-win.